-Why does Brava cook so much better?
+Why does the Brava cook so much better?

-What’s different about Pure Light Cooking™ is our unique ability to precisely and efficiently heat the surface of foods.
+What’s different about Pure Light Cooking™ is the unique ability to precisely and efficiently heat the surface of foods.
 That heat is then conducted from the surface to the interior of what you’re cooking by the nature of the food itself.
 It’s through this method that we get the best results in the shortest amount of time.

-This is in direct contrast to a microwave, where the energy is tuned to water molecules and completely penetrates the food.
+This is in direct contrast to a microwave, where the energy is turned to water molecules and completely penetrates the food.
 Microwave heating is non-uniform and can cause extreme variations in the interior temperature of food.
 While rotating platters can distribute the heat more uniformly, this is a poorly controlled effect, sometimes leading to undesired overheating of food.
 In contrast, the Brava naturally heats from the surface similar to a conventional oven or a frying pan.

-The Brava produces light with a peak frequency close to that of a campfire, whereas microwaves produce a narrow spectrum at a far different frequency (Note: for relative comparison of these proximities, if Brava's infrared peak frequencies were 1 mile away from the campfire peak frequency, the microwave's peak frequency would be more than 70,000 miles away - a distance of nearly 3X around the Earth!).
+The Brava produces light with a peak frequency close to that of a campfire, whereas microwaves produce a narrow spectrum at a far different frequency (Note: for relative comparison of these proximities, if the Brava's infrared peak frequencies were 1 mile away from the campfire peak frequency, the microwave's peak frequency would be more than 70,000 miles away - a distance of nearly 3X around the Earth!).

-These differences allow you to use Brava to get a golden brown sear on a steak while keeping the center medium rare and juicy which is simply not possible with a microwave.
+These differences allow you to use the Brava to get a golden brown sear on a steak while keeping the center medium rare and juicy which is simply not possible with a microwave.